-Epidemiology: Cholera, a severe and potentially fatal diarrheal disease, is caused by certain toxin-producing strains of the bacteria Vibrio cholera.
+Epidemiology: Cholera is an often severe and potentially fatal diarrheal disease caused by toxin-producing strains of the bacteria Vibrio cholera.
 It is spread by food and water that is contaminated by the feces of an infected person.
-The disease can spread rapidly when there is inadequate sewage treatment and drinking water.
-The bacteria can also live in seawater, causing illness in persons eating raw or undercooked shellfish from contaminated waters.
+The disease can spread rapidly when outbreaks occur in areas of the world with inadequate sewage treatment and drinking water.
+The bacteria can also live in seawater in warmer climates, causing illness in persons eating raw or undercooked shellfish from contaminated waters.
+Cholera does not naturally occur in Washington.